What it’s like in obstetrics and gynecology: Shadowing Dr. Heshmati

 As a medical student, do you ever wonder what it’s like to specialize in obstetrics and gynecology?
 Meet Nariman Heshmati, MD, an obstetrician-gynecologist and a featured physician in the AMA’s “Shadow Me” Specialty Series, which offers advice directly from physicians about life in their specialties.
 Check out his insights to help determine whether a career in obstetrics and gynecology might be a good fit for you.

-The AMA’s Specialty Guide simplifies medical students’ specialty selection process, highlights major specialties, details training information, and provides access to related association information.
+The AMA’s Specialty Guide simplifies medical students’ specialty selection process, highlight major specialties, detail training information, and provide access to related association information.
 It is produced by FREIDA™, the AMA Residency & Fellowship Database®.

 Learn more with the AMA about the medical specialty of obstetrics and gynecology.